Etherna/etherna-video-importer/README.md

 ### Setup FFmpeg
 To run the importer it is necessary to download [FFmpeg](https://ffmpeg.org/download.html) locally, and copy the binary file into the default folder "\FFmpeg", or specify its location with arguments.

+### Setup CUDA Toolkit (optional)
+To use hardware acceleration with CUDA is necessary to install [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit).
+Moreover, is necessary to use an FFmpeg version compiled with support to hardware acceleration.

 ### How to use

 **EthernaVideoImporter's help**